ubuntu-openstack/zopenstack/README.md

 ## Repo Directory Contents
 * bundles/*
     * Juju bundles for dev and test deployments
-* docs/*
-    * Documentation and procedures for deploying test environments and validating them
 * tools/*
     * Scripts, tools, glue for testing dev deployments